aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

-if the field name is not in the [Encrypted Field Lists](#calculate-signed-and-encrypted-field-lists) this Terminal Data MUST have [Terminal Type ID](./structures.md#terminal-type-id) and [Terminal Value](./structures.md#terminal-value) equal to the input Terminal Data's, otherwise this Terminal Data MUST be the [decryption](#terminal-data-decryption) of the input Terminal Data.
+if the field name is not in the [Encrypted Field Lists](#calculate-signed-and-encrypted-field-lists) this Terminal Data MUST have [Terminal Type ID](./structures.md#terminal-type-id) and [Terminal Value](./structures.md#terminal-value) equal to the input Terminal Data's, otherwise this Terminal Data MUST have [Terminal Type ID](./structures.md#terminal-type-id) equal to the first two bytes of the input Terminal Data's value, and a value equal to the [decryption](#terminal-data-decryption) of the input Terminal Data's value.

 - for every [Terminal Data](./structures.md#terminal-data) in the output Structured Data, a Terminal Data MUST exist with the same [canonical path](./header.md#canonical-path) in the [input Structured Data](#structured-data).